craigmulligan/website/content/posts/crowdfactor/index.md

 In order to make the best decision on when to surf you need forecast data on both the waves conditions and the crowd.
 The former is easy to get from [surfline](https://www.surfline.com/) but there is no data on surf crowds...
 YET!

-Crowdfactor aims to provide an interface similar to google maps *["popular times"](https://blog.google/products/maps/maps101-popular-times-and-live-busyness-information/)*, giving a more quantitative approach on deciding when to surf.
+The idea is that Crowdfactor provides an interface similar to google maps *["popular times"](https://blog.google/products/maps/maps101-popular-times-and-live-busyness-information/)*, giving a more quantitative approach on deciding when to surf.

 ![Google popular times](/img/populartimes.png)